pyOpenSci/pyopensci.github.io/_posts/2023-07-18-pyopensci-scipy-2023.md

 I'll keep pushing forward, knowing that this beautiful journey is just the beginning.

 Thank you, SciPy for supporting me and reinforcing the fact that I made the right decision!
+And i'd be remiss if I didn't also thank the pyOpenSci community that is truly bring pyOpenSci's vision to life.

 ## Wrapping up